dpmerrell/Bracketology.jl/README.md

 ## Results

-A bracket constructed from the `games_19-22.tsv` data can be found in `scripts/filled_bracket.csv`.
+A bracket predicted from the `games_19-22.tsv` data can be found in `scripts/filled_bracket.csv`.
 Alternatively, see it in [Google Sheets](https://docs.google.com/spreadsheets/d/1V59gH4-CDqSBj4xKBC4ClzewRVO1hap4pQ00M74tS8Y/edit?usp=sharing).

-It predicted the correct champion (Kansas) of 2022 March Madness.
+It got an ESPN score of 1530 for the 2022 March Madness.
+(For reference, max ESPN score is 1920 and the top bracket got 1710.)

-I'm working on a more rigorous evaluation&mdash;scoring against the true results and comparing against simpler baselines (e.g., based on seed).
+I'm working on a more rigorous evaluation.
+This should include measuring accuracy on held-out data and comparisons against simpler baselines (e.g., based on seed).